-- 5. Drag the slider beside Receive Buffer to the far left. - 6.
-Drag the slider beside Transmit Buffer to the far left. - 7.
+- 5. Drag the slider beside Receive Buffer to the far left. - Drag the slider beside Transmit Buffer to the far left. - 7.
 Click OK to close the Advanced Settings window. - 8.
-Click OK to close the Communications Port Properties window, and then close the Device Manager window. - 9.
+Click OK to close the Communications Port Properties window, and then close the Device Manager window. - Double-click the MGC-3000 Series Configurator Utility icon on the desktop to start the Configurator. - 10.
 Go to section 1.5 below.